ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 dotnet build
 pwsh ./test/UITests/bin/Debug/net8.0/playwright.ps1
 ```
-After listed above is installed on your computer, run the follwoing command in the project root to run all tests
+After the listed above programs is installed on your computer, run the following command in the project root to run all tests
 ```sh
 dotnet test
 ```